Titanic (1943 film)

-The film's original director, Herbert Selpin, was arrested during production after making disparaging comments about the German army and the war in the east.
+The original director, Herbert Selpin, was arrested during production after making disparaging comments about the German army and the war in the east.
 He was found hanged in prison, and the film was completed by Werner Klingler, who was not credited.

 Although the film had a brief theatrical run in parts of German-occupied Europe starting in November 1943, it was not shown within Germany by order of Goebbels, who feared that it would weaken the German citizenry's morale instead of improving it, as heavy Allied bombing raids made a film depicting mass panic and death unappealing.
 Goebbels later banned the playing of the film entirely, and it did not have a second run.

 The film was the first on the subject which was simply titled Titanic, and the first to combine various fictional characters and subplots with the true events of the sinking; both conventions went on to become a staple of Titanic films.